-- WSSLINKS: Women and Gender Studies Web Sites "Provide access to a wide range of resources in support of Women's Studies."
-Developed and maintained by the Women's Studies Section of the Association of College and Research Libraries.
+- WGSSLINKS: Women and Gender Studies Web Sites "Provide access to a wide range of resources in support of Women's Studies."
+Developed and maintained by the Women and Gender Studies Section of the Association of College and Research Libraries.

 - Artemis Guide to Women's Studies Programs in the United States A guide to women's studies programs, listed by state.

 - FeMiNa A searchable directory for women.
 Subject categories include: Art, Lesbians and BiSexuals, Politics, Publications, Education, and Resources.

 - American Women through Time This site is divided into four main sections; Beginnings, 19th Century, 20th Century and Other Timelines.
 Each section includes a timeline that links specific events with relevant online sources, such as diaries and letters, photograph collections, and lectures by historians.

 - The Feminist Theory Website "Provides research materials and information for students, activists, and scholars interested in women's conditions and struggles around the world."
 Organized by fields within feminism, National and Ethnic feminisms, and Individual feminists.